JamieS56/Milestone-Project-4/README.md

 ### Testing User Goals:

+* Have a website that tells people about the club.

 * "Be able to save data about games and players."

     The database I have created has models for Teams, Players, Fixtures, Goals, Tickets, and Users.
-All of these have a table where they are saved to after being created.
+All of these have a table where they get saved to after being created.
-    The Teams and Players have been loaded in through fixtures that I created using [Mockaroo](https://www.mockaroo.com/) which generates random json files with custom fields you put in.
-    Everything else is created within the app using Django’s models and `.save()` method.
+    The Teams and Players have been loaded in through fixtures that I created using [Mockaroo](https://www.mockaroo.com/) which generates random json files with custom fields you put in. everything else is created within the app using Django’s models and `.save()` method.

     fixtures/models.py